Indivizo/legal/latest/en--general-terms-and-conditions.md

 # General Terms and Conditions

-Effective from 4 January, 2016.
+Effective from 7 March, 2016.

 - [1.
 Introduction and general provisions](#introduction)
 - [2.
 Description of services](#description-of-services)